-It’s obvious but it shouldn’t be overlooked: make everything on your website big enough so your customers don’t have to zoom in in order to read it.
-It should fit the screen perfectly, while still leaving enough white space for the website to feel spacious and not cramped.
+It’s obvious, but it shouldn’t be overlooked: make everything on your website big enough so your customers don’t have to zoom in to read it.
+It should fit the screen perfectly while still leaving enough white space for the website to feel spacious and not cramped.

 Even more important: make sure your call-to-action buttons are big enough to be clicked on without having to zoom in or, even worse, without accidentally clicking on something else.

 Create simple forms

 The fewer steps your customer has in order to either order from your website or get in touch with you, the better, so make sure the forms used on your mobile website are a few steps shorter than the ones on your desktop website.
 Again, include large text and call-to-action buttons to make submitting their information effortless and easy for everyone.

 84% of consumers consider customer service to be a key factor when deciding whether to make a purchase.
 In case your customers have any questions, either make sure that your contact information is immediately available.
 A chat through which your customers can get in touch with your team is an excellent and mobile-friendly method of communication.

-We know, there’s a lot to chew on when it comes to building websites.
+We know there’s a lot to chew on when it comes to building websites.
 Far are the days when you were able to build and leave your website to live its own life and still be founded.
-The Internet today is such a competitive environment that the most popular websites experience updates multiple times a day.
+The Internet today is such a competitive environment that the most popular websites get updates multiple times a day.

 Fortunately, there are countless website builders that include these tools already, as well as step-by-step guides to the different steps we mentioned before.
 So with a little time and patience, and by covering the basic things, even businesses with limited resources can compete online.